potassco/clorm/README.rst

 Here we want to find ``Assignment`` instances that match the ``driver`` field to a special placeholder object ``ph1_`` and to return the results sorted by the assignment time.
-The value of ``ph1_`` will be provided when the query is actually executed; which allows the query to be re-run multiple times with different values.
+The value of the ``ph1_`` placeholder will be provided when the query is actually executed; separating specification from execution allows the query to be re-run multiple times with different values.

 In particular, we now iterate over the list of drivers and execute the query for each driver and print the result.